← Back to Blog

 Audience: non-technical executives who have 5 minutes to read this.

 This alone can save a business analyst 2–3 hours per report.
-The AI does the first draft; you refine the narrative and add context it couldn't know.
+The AI does the first draft; you refine the narrative and add context it couldn't know — like that the Q3 dip was due to a planned promotion you knew about ahead of time.
+For a deeper look at AI-assisted financial analysis, see our guide on using AI for financial reports.

 Connecting Data Sources Automatically